MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/payables-reports.md

 ---
-title: Purchase Ledger Reports and Analytics
+title: Accounts Payable Reports and Analytics
-description: See which reports and analytics are available in the standard version of Business Central so that you can keep track of your purchase ledger.
+description: See which reports and analytics are available in the standard version of Business Central so that you can keep track of your accounts payable.
 author: edupont04
 ms.topic: conceptual
 ms.search.keywords: reporting